antontutoveanu/crystals-kyber-javascript/README.md

 This code is the most up to date version based off the [NIST PQC Round 3 Submissions](https://csrc.nist.gov/projects/post-quantum-cryptography/round-3-submissions).

+## Fork
+This fork is compatible with typescript/Angular.
+In doing so tests were removed as the `fs` module is not available with ts/angular.

 ## Functionality

 **KYBER-768** will securely distribute a 256 bit symmetric key between two parties.
 To safely transmit data over a channel using the key, AES-256 along with an authentication tag are recommended.